xaberus/vscode-remote-oss/README.md

 ```bash
 ssh -A -L ${LOCAL_PORT}:~/.vscodium-server/socket ${REMOTE_HOST}
 ```
-(Note, the socket has to exist (i.e. the reh is strted up) before a connection to the local port is attempted.)
+**Note**: The socket has to exist (i.e. the reh must be started up) before a connection to the local port is attempted by VSCodium.

 You have to keep the tunnel service (i.e., SSH) session running as long as you are using the REH.
 Alternatively, you can use tools like tmux to create persistent sessions.